 Email Dan Blau and Winston Lofton: SammamishX@gmail.com

-SAMMAMISH HIGH SCHOOL ALUMNI LAUNCH SCHOLARSHIP FUND FOR GRADUATING STUDENTS
+SAMMAMISH HIGH SCHOOL ALUMNI CONTINUE SCHOLARSHIP FUND FOR GRADUATING STUDENTS

-OUR PURPOSE – A group of Sammamish High School (SHS) alumni are launching it’s second annual Sammamish X Scholarship Fund to help provide financial support for graduating Sammamish students who will be continuing their education.
+OUR PURPOSE – A group of Sammamish High School (SHS) alumni are coordinating it’s third annual Sammamish X Scholarship Fund to help provide financial support for graduating Sammamish students who will be continuing their education.

 “Bellevue is known as a place with a lot of BMWs and rich people,” said Dan Blau, class of 2005.
 “But it’s not all like that, and one of the great things about Sammamish is its diversity – in terms of ethnicity and socio-economics.
 SHS is great at getting students to graduate and preparing them for college, but college is too expensive for too many people.
 We want the scholarship to help make it a little easier for graduating Sammamish seniors, many of whom will be the first in their families to attend college.”